 After a long weekend of springlike weather (teaser) and sun, my next dessert creation was inspired by the majestic butterflies in our yard!
 Mary Berry's Butterfly fairy cakes are the next best thing!

 The butterfly wings are placed on top of the whipped cream (top of cupcake cut in half) and dusted with confectioner's sugar.
 This kiddie inspired cupcake is magnificent!

 Where did the butterfly fairy cake come from?

-These cupcakes are a UK favorite and a staple at children’s birthday parties.
-They are also known as fairy cakes.
+These cupcakes are a UK favorite and a staple at children's birthday parties.
+They are also known as Mary Berry's fairy cakes.
 Only a small amount of frosting is used and the butterfly design is not detailed.

 Nonetheless, Americans load our cupcakes with buttercream frosting and pipe the most elaborate design on top!
 Personally, I LOVE frosting and don't like my cupcakes any other way!
 However, with this recipe I will make an exception!